-A Model Context Protocol (MCP) server for executing SAS code on SAS Viya environments.
+A Model Context Protocol (MCP) server for executing SAS code, training AutoML projects, scoring models and so much more for SAS Viya environments.

 - OAuth2 authentication with PKCE flow